animal-tree/Another-Version/2-Opposing-views.md

 You know, the way I learned about the calcification was because chunks of what I thought were tooth were falling out.
 Just chunks of tooth-like pieces from my mouth.
 So I went to the dental hygienist and she said it was de-calcification.
 This was already when I was starting to recover to some extent, when I was already on the steak-only diet.
 To reiterate: it started *de*-calcifying at that point.
 The calcification built up a lot during the 6 months I was on benzos.
 That was her diagnosis: calcification due to dry mouth from benzos.
 The steak-diet saved my teeth, I think.

 I tried to kill myself, and my family took the helium tank away.
+The risk of mortality was a foreseeable outcome by my psychiatrists, [as published study data show](https://thischangedmypractice.com/long-term-benzodiazepine-mortality-schizophrenia/).

 I had to buy waist straps to finally start to recover because I couldn't sit up from the debilitated position I shook with anxiety in on the couch.